patrickdlandy/climatejukebox/README.md

 ## Resources

-A downloadable CSV of the most recent Climate Jukebox dataset is available [here](./data/climatejukebox_latest.csv).
+A simplified CSV of the Climate Jukebox song list is available [here](./data/climatejukebox_latest.csv).

+A more detailed relational dataset in JSON is available [here](./data/climatejukebox_export.json).

 ## Implementation